zbsmilefactory/zbsmilefactory/docs/5_frontend_implementation/8_frontend_specifications/profile-card-component.md

 ## 🎯 **Overview**

-This document specifies the standardized profile card component design based on the "Test Profile" reference.
+This document specifies the standardized profile card component design for the SmileFactory Platform.
 All profile cards must use identical styling with only the profile type label having different colors.

+> **⚠️ IMPORTANT**: This document provides legacy specifications.
+For current design specifications, colors, typography, and component patterns, refer to the [UI Design Guide](ui-design-guide.md) which serves as the authoritative source for all visual design decisions.

 ## 🎨 **Visual Design Specification**